Rethinking Meta-Learning from a Learning Lens: Method

 \subsection{Extracting Task Relations}

 We first discuss how to obtain the task relation matrix $\mathcal{M}=\{m_{ij}\}_{i=1,j\ne i}^{N_{tr}}$ between different tasks.
-Here, each element $m_{ij}$ quantifies the strength of the relationship between tasks $\tau_i$ and $\tau_j$, $N_{tr}$ denotes the number of tasks.
-Note that directly obtaining task relations from fixed task data that are randomly sampled may cause errors \cite{wang2024towards}.
-Taking the drug target binding affinity prediction task as an example, protein-protein interactions can be used to simulate the relationship between different proteins, but it is difficult to define in advance that two proteins must interact.
-Therefore, we need to constrain the acquisition of task-specific meta-data and adopt an adaptive method to quickly learn $\mathcal{M}$.
+Each element $m_{ij}$ quantifies the similarity between tasks $\tau_i$ and $\tau_j$. $N_{tr}$ denotes the number of tasks.
+Note that directly calculating similarity from all the data within the tasks to obtain $\mathcal{M}$ may cause errors due to sampling randomness and distribution shifts \cite{wang2024towards}.
+Therefore, we propose using a learnable multi-headed similarity layer to acquire $\mathcal{M}$.

-Specifically, we first adopt an adaptive sampler based on \cite{wang2024towards} to obtain meta-data for each task.
-The data need to reflect the discriminative information and the differences between tasks, e.g., geographic proximity for cities.
-Correspondingly, the adaptive sampler considers four important indicators to perform task sampling, i.e., intra-class compaction, inter-class separability, feature space enrichment, and causal invariance, which constrain the discriminativeness and effectiveness of the sampled data.
-The higher the scores of these four indicators, the greater the sampling probability.
-Next, taking task $\tau_i$ and task $\tau_j$ as examples, we denote their meta-data for support set as $\hat{\mathcal{D}}_i^s$ and $\hat{\mathcal{D}}_j^s$.
-We first input them into the meta-learning model $\mathcal{F}_{\theta}$ and learn the corresponding task representations $g(\hat{\mathcal{D}}_i^s)$ and $g(\hat{\mathcal{D}}_j^s)$ with the feature extractor $g$.
-Next, we use a multi-headed similarity layer to calculate the similarity between task $\tau_i$ and task $\tau_j$ with the learnable weight matrix $\mathcal{W}$: